Say Goodbye to Hill City with This (Bitter)sweet Sale

 Sadly, less than two years since its introduction, the newest brand in the Gap portfolio is being shut down.
-Hill City is saying its farewells with a sitewide sale that puts everything at 50 percent off for Black Friday and through the end of the year.
+Hill City is saying its farewells with a sitewide sale that puts everything at 50 percent off for Cyber Monday and through the end of the year.

 Everything from joggers to chinos to comfy tees, and weather-ready outerwear is on sale.
 You can score major savings on accessories, too, like its silky smooth line of underwear and athletic-minded backpacks.